HEnquist/camilladsp/README.md

 In this config first a mixer is used to copy a stereo input to four channels.
 Then for each channel a filter step is added.
 A filter block can contain one or several filters that must be define in the "Filters" section.
 Here channel 0 and 1 get filtered by "lowpass_fir" and "peak1", while 2 and 3 get filtered by just "highpass_fir".
 If the names of mixers or filters includes the tokens `$samplerate$` or `$channels$`, these will be replaced by the corresponding values from the config.
 For example, if samplerate is 44100, the filter name `fir_$samplerate$` will be updated to `fir_44100`.

+## Translating filters exported by REW
+REW can automatically generate a set of filters for correcting the response.
+These can then be exported as an `.xml`-file.
+This file can then be translated to CamillaDSP filters using the `translate_rew_xml.py` Python script.
+This will generate filters and pipeline steps that can be pasted into a CamillaDSP config file.
+This script currently supports only `Peaking` filters.

 ## Visualizing the config
 Please note that the `show_config.py` script mentioned here is deprecated, and has been replaced by the `plotcamillaconf` tool from the pycamilladsp-plot library.
 The new tool provides the same functionality as well as many improvements.
 The `show_config.py` does not support any of newer config options, and the script will be removed in a future version.